President and Board of Directors

 Daniel Mathews (Australia) is a mathematician and activist.
 He is a Senior Lecturer in the School of Mathematics at Monash University in Melbourne.
 He has degrees in law and science, diplomas in languages and music, a PhD in pure mathematics from Stanford University, has worked at a tech startup, and is admitted to practice law in Victoria.

-Pedi holds degrees in law and sustainable business management.
+Pedi Obani (Nigeria, UK) holds degrees in law and sustainable business management.
 She has worked in the higher education sector as a law lecturer since 2012, collaborating extensively with academics in Nigeria, South Africa, Canada, the Netherlands and the United Kingdom, among others.
 She is also a Barrister and Solicitor of the Supreme Court of Nigeria.

 Pedi has a keen interest in the relevance of law as an instrument for social change.
 She is also quite passionate about promoting sustainable and inclusive development through her research.
 She has been published in several high impact academic publications on the rights to water and sanitation, climate change and gender issues, from the perspectives of inclusiveness and sustainability.
 Pedi has also provided consultancy services and policy advice to various international organizations on development issues relating to her research interests.